atavakoli/git-prompt/README.md

 ``[3 -> foo]``

-This means that you are currently on the foo branch, it is 3 ahead of its origin (i.e. you can push it) that there are no changes in the working directory.
+This means that you are currently on the foo branch, it is 3 ahead of its origin (i.e. you can push it), and that there are no changes in the working directory.

 ``[bar* -> 2]``

-This means that you are currently on the bar branch, it is 2 behind of its origin (i.e. you can fast-forward it) that there are indeed changes in the working directory.
+This means that you are currently on the bar branch, it is 2 behind of its origin (i.e. you can fast-forward it), and that there are indeed changes in the working directory.

 ``[3 -> foobar* -> 2]``